Tuesday, December 05, 2006

 Supersizing versus the old-fashioned way:

 In these days of supersized meals and snacks, I remember a different sort of restaurant meal.
-My father complained unhappily, long ago, about a restaurant he visited on vacation.
+My father complained unhappily, long ago, about a restaurant he visited on a vacation.
 It had been recommended by several friends.
 Yes, the food was excellent, but it was pricey and the portions were very small.
-After returning home he learned that he could have asked for seconds (and even thirds) of everything, at no additional cost.
+After returning home, my parents learned that they could have asked for seconds (and even thirds) of everything, at no additional cost.